 Our approach and performance

-ANZ monitors and reports on both internal office paper consumption and that generated from customer-facing correspondence; the latter representing approximately 75% of our total consumption (approximately 5,400 tonnes of paper per annum) within our Australia and New Zealand operations.
+ANZ monitors and reports on both internal office paper consumption and that generated from customer-facing correspondence; the latter representing approximately 70 percent of our total consumption within our Australia and New Zealand operations.

 How we are using less paper